-All water transfers in the NRLP are planned from 'surplus' basins or parts thereof to 'deficit' basins.
-The basin is declared 'surplus' if both the balance of water 'naturally' available (assured) in a river is 75 % and 50 % of the time positive and the total demand for the next 25-50 years upstream of the point of a transfer is also positive.
-If this balance is negative, the basin is perceived as a 'deficit' one.
-(The details of the methods used to establish whether a basin is surplus or deficit are described and discussed later in this paper).
-At Alamatti, the 'surplus' water at 75 % and 50 % assurance ('dependability' - in Indian terminology) is estimated to be 5,611 and 8,247 MCM, respectively, while the corresponding figures for the recipient point of Pennar at Somasila are deficits of -3,820 and -3,590 MCM, respectively.
-Such a large difference between surpluses and deficits of the donor and receiving basins is the major justification for the transfer.
+All water transfers in NRLP are planned from "surplus" basins or parts thereof to "deficit" basins.
+The basin is declared "surplus" if the balance of water "naturally" available (assured) in a river, 75% and 50% of the time on the one hand and the total demand for the next 25-50 years upstream of the point of a transfer on the other, is positive.
+If this balance is negative, the basin is perceived as a "deficit" one (the details of the methods used to establish whether a basin is surplus or deficit are described and discussed later in this report).
+At Alamatti, the "surplus" water at 75% and 50% assurance ("dependability" - in Indian terminology) is estimated to be 5,611 and 8,247 MCM, respectively, while the corresponding values for the receiving point of the Pennar at Somasila are -3,820 and -3,590 MCM, respectively.
+Such a large difference between surpluses and deficits of the donating and receiving basins is the major justification for the transfer.

 The major feature of this link is the long canal, and a lot of attention is paid to the justification of its design and cost.
 It will pass through reserved forests and a bear sanctuary, where 17 wildlife species are reported including four endangered ones.
-Losses of and disturbances to the habitat due to the lined canal becoming an obstacle to wildlife migration routes, are programmed into the project.
-However, it is suggested that such affected wildlife 'will migrate to surrounding forests' instead, and thus the canal's impact on wildlife will be minimal.
-Possible measures to mitigate the disturbance to the sanctuary include re-aligning it and establishing a 'minimum protected area'.
-The Kalvapalli reservoir is anticipated to provide a waterfront for wildlife.
+Losses of, and disturbances to, habitat due to the lined canal, representing an obstacle to wildlife migration routes, are programmed into the project.
+It is suggested that wildlife "will migrate to surrounding forests," and thus impacts will be minimal.
+Possible measures to mitigate the disturbance to the sanctuary include realigning it, including the establishment of a "minimum protected area."
+The Kalvapalli Reservoir is anticipated to provide a waterfront for wildlife.
 The equivalent of about US\$35,000 (in 2006 dollar terms) is allocated in the project for the improvement of the environment.

-Water pollution in the Kalvapalli is anticipated in the form of silting and sedimentation, nutrient leaching and agricultural runoff containing fertilizers and pesticides.
-As such, common mitigation measures - such as contour bunding - are planned.
+Water pollution in the Kalvapalli Reservoir is anticipated through silting and sedimentation, nutrient leaching and agricultural runoff containing fertilizers and pesticides while common mitigation measures, such as contour bunding, are planned.
 A beneficial aspect of the project is an anticipated increase in fish production.
-The link canal is seen as a facilitator of cross-migration in fish species, which will increase the overall fish population, although no justification for this or evidence from other similar cases is provided.
-Most ecological issues considered in this feasibility report are related to the link canal rather than to the donor or the recipient rivers per se.
-It is possible to suggest that no 'ecological' releases from the Almatti Dam are made or planned because there is no mention of such releases.
+The link canal is seen as a facilitator of cross-migration of fish species which will increase fish population overall, although no justification for this, or evidence from other similar cases, is provided.
+Most ecological issues considered in this feasibility report are related to the link canal rather than to the donor or the receiving rivers per se.
+It is possible to suggest that no "ecological" releases from the Alamatti Dam are made or planned because there is no mention of such releases.

-Krishna (Srisailam)-Pennar Link (Link 06)
+Krishna (Srisailam) - Pennar Link (Link 06)